papivot/k8s-operations/Moving to Distroless.md

 While using a distroless image build the container image, one does not have access to any shell commands and package manager binaries.
 In the above Dockerfile, the following commands would not work - `apk`, `mkdir`, `chmod`,`adduser`.
 These requirements have to be achieved by  using a stepped build.

-The new Dockerfile that was used is as follows -
+The new Dockerfile (with line numbers for reference below) that was used is as follows -

 ```shell
   1 FROM python:3-slim AS build-env